|

 Important!

-been sent to your inbox.
-Please open it now and follow the
+verification email has been sent to your email inbox you provided.
+Please open it now and

-instructions.
-Your requested information will be sent with a download link or the method
+follow the instructions.
+Your requested information will be sent upon

-www.getresponse.com to your buddy lists so your spam filters do not block us.
+www.getresponse.com to your contact lists so your spam filters do not block

 Good question.